 Let’s Talk Flaxseeds

 Flax was traditionally used as an ingredient in paints, fiber and cattle feed.
 The earliest evidence of human use was in the Republic of Georgia where it was used in textiles dated back 30.000 years ago.
 One of its earliest evidence of culinary use was in ancient Greece where it was highly prized for its health benefits.
 Flaxseeds can be eaten whole or ground up.
 They make a great addition to smoothies and sweets.
-I like mine in Healthy Toasted Muesli with Nuts, Dates and Seeds as pictured above.
+I like mine in Healthy Toasted Muesli with Nuts, Dates and Seeds or these Gluten-Free Seed Crackers.

 Nutritional Benefits of Flaxseeds